- Applying for Jobs/Internships

 - Opportunities in Public Affairs

-- Meet recruiters at our career fairs, Investigate Industries and Internships (i3), and school-based career fairs
+- Meet recruiters at our virtual career fairs and school-based career fairs

-- Attend a Trojan Talk to network with recruiters and alumni
+- Attend a virtual Trojan Talk to network with recruiters and alumni

 - Search organization websites for current job openings

-- Use sites such as indeed.com, simplyhired.com, or idealist.org (for nonprofit jobs) to search for openings
+- Use sites such as Handshake, indeed.com, simplyhired.com, or idealist.org (for nonprofit jobs) to search for openings

 - Join student organizations or professional associations for networking opportunities

 - Search for jobs and find more resources on LinkedIn

-Job/Internship seem too good to be true?
+Job/Internship seems too good to be true?
 Avoid fraudulent job postings.

 In addition to searching and applying to online job/internship listings, you can find a job or internship through your network.
 Consider the following strategies:

 - Contact your network (family, friends, professors, supervisors, and mentors) and let them know that you are looking for a job/internship.
 Inquire about potential opportunities and ask for connections and leads.

 - Contact alumni within organizations you are targeting for advice using LinkedIn.

 - Follow up with contacts/recruiters with whom you have previously interacted for potential opportunities/advice.